How to Get More Followers on Pinterest – How We Got 75k Followers in Less Than a Year

 Group boards are a good tool for anyone, but they are INVALUABLE to someone that has very little followers or even under 10k.

 At over 75k followers, I have a hard time finding group boards to join, because most of them have less followers than me.
 The people that have group boards with over 100k followers are generally VERY selective about who they let on or don’t let any new contributors on at all.

-I do still belong to a few that have less followers than me, but only because I know that they have good engagement on their boards.
+I do still belong to a few that have fewer followers than me, but only because I know that they have good engagement on their boards.

 I digress.
-Pingroupie.com is the best place to find group boards to join, because you can sort them by repins and # of contibutors.
-Next up on our list of how to get more followers with Pinterest is…
+Pingroupie.com is the best place to find group boards to join because you can sort them by repins and # of contributors.
+Next up on our list of how to get more followers on Pinterest is…

 This goes directly back to what we prefaced earlier about that follow button.
 Forget about getting as many followers as possible for a moment, and focus on creating awesome, pinnable content.